ransome1/sleek/README.md

 ![Alt text](assets/screenshots/linux/multiline_autocomplete_dark.png?raw=true "Screenshot of sleek's auto complete function and multi line todo feature on Linux")

 ### Support sleek
 * Star, fork and watch it on Github.
-Once sleek reaches **30 watchers, 30 forks and 75 stars**, we can distribute it to MacOS using the <a href="https://github.com/Homebrew/brew" target="blank">Homebrew Package Manager</a>
 * Review it on <a href="https://sourceforge.net/projects/sleek/reviews" target="blank">SourceForge</a> or <a href="https://www.microsoft.com/store/apps/9NWM2WXF60KR" target="blank">Windows Store</a>
-* Contribute <a href="https://github.com/ransome1/sleek/issues">bug reports, code improvements, features or simply suggest new features</a>
+* Contribute <a href="https://github.com/ransome1/sleek/issues">bug reports, code improvements or features</a>
 * Translate sleek into your own language and contribute your translations

 ### Get sleek from Microsoft Store